mathiasbourgoin/SPOC/index.md

 ### From Opam

+SPOC and Sarek should be in the opam repository.

-Simply add our repository :
+For development releases (more up to date but maybe instable), simply add our repository :

     opam repository add spoc_repo https://github.com/mathiasbourgoin/opam_repo_dev.git